libcsp/libcsp/doc/protocolstack.md

 ## Layer 2: MAC interfaces

-CSP has interfaces for I2C, CAN, RS232 (KISS) and Loopback.
+CSP has interfaces for I2C, CAN, RS232/RS422 (KISS), ETH, ZMQ (TCP/IP) and Loopback.
 The layer 2 protocol software defines a frame-format that is suitable for the media.
-CSP can be easily extended with implementations for even more links.
-For example a radio-link and IP-networks.
+CSP can be easily extended with implementations for even more links, for example radio-links.
 The file `csp_interface.h` declares the rx and tx functions needed in order to define a network interface in CSP.
 During initialisation of CSP each interface will be inserted into a linked list of interfaces that is available to the router.
 In cases where link-layer addresses are required, such as I2C, the routing table supports specifying a `via` link-layer address directly.
 This avoids the need to implement an address resolution protocol to translate CSP addresses to I2C addresses.